-- This is the fifth edition of the publication ‘DVA Monthly Tests Conducted Statistics’, relating to data up to January 2021.
-The release is written, and issued by, the DVA Statistics Branch in the Department for Infrastructure.
+- This is the twenty-ninth edition of the publication ‘DVA Monthly Tests Conducted Statistics’, to January 2023.

-- The release presents statistics on vehicle, driver, and theory tests conducted during January 2021, together with trend series over the previous five financial years.
+- The release presents statistics on vehicle, driver, and theory tests conducted during January 2023, together with trend series over the previous seven financial years.

 - ‘DVA Monthly Tests Conducted Statistics’ is published every month at pre-announced release dates, which are available from the GOV.UK website.

-- Electronic copies of ‘DVA Monthly Tests Conducted Statistics – January 2021’ can be downloaded from our website at: Driver and Vehicle Agency Monthly Tests Conducted Statistics.
+- Electronic copies of ‘DVA Monthly Tests Conducted Statistics – January 2023’ can be downloaded from our website at: Driver and Vehicle Agency Monthly Tests Conducted Statistics

 - A detailed User Guidance document is also available on our website.

 - This report supplements the existing quarterly National Statistics publication ‘DfI Driver, Vehicle, Operator, and Enforcement Statistics’.
-The quarter two edition of which was published 25 November 2020, whilst the quarter three edition is scheduled to be published 23 February 2021.
-The publication is available on our website at: Driver & Vehicle Agency Activity Statistics.
+The latest edition of this for quarter two 2022-23 was released on 25 January and is available on our website at: Driver & Vehicle Agency Activity Statistics